Documentation Index

 Anomaly Event Schema

-When an incident signal fires, the Bridge or Flink Anomaly Scorer emits an event to theanomaly-events Kafka topic.
+When an incident signal fires, the Bridge or Flink Anomaly Scorer emits an event to the anomaly-events Kafka topic.
 The full contract is defined in schemas/anomaly-event.v1.schema.json.

 Required fields